MartsyniukOlena/lingua-international/README.md

 ___
 # Lingua International

-Lingua International is a dynamic platform designed to empower individuals from diverse backgrounds with the invaluable skill of English proficiency.
+Lingua International is a school designed to empower individuals with the invaluable skill of English proficiency.

 The school caters to a broad spectrum of learners, including beginners eager to embark on their English learning journey and those seeking to refine their existing skills.
-Language acquisition is not just about mastering grammar and vocabulary but also about engaging in meaningful conversations.
+Language learning is not just about mastering grammar and vocabulary but also about engaging in meaningful conversations.
 That's why the school host an open speaking club accessible to all, encouraging students to discuss various topics, bridging cultures and perspectives.
 The club welcomes English learners and also native speakers who wish to connect, share their experiences, and contribute to a vibrant language exchange environment.

-The platform ensures that whether you're a non-native speaker striving for fluency or a native speaker eager to share your language and culture, Lingua International has something enriching for everyone.
+The school ensures that whether you're a non-native speaker striving for fluency or a native speaker eager to share your language and culture, Lingua International has something enriching for everyone.

 ![mockup](readme-media/mockup.png)

 >Business Goals:

-1. To establish Lingua International as a leading platform for English language learning and language exchange.
+1. To establish Lingua International as a leading source for English language learning and language exchange.

 2. To create a vibrant and inclusive community of English learners and native speakers.